NoorahSmith/deMailer-tasox/README.md

 ## What deMailer is NOT

 > At this point, I would like to highlight what is not in the scope of this tool.
-First and most importantly, deMailer isn't a replacement of any other email analysis & reporting tool that you currently and was never created with that in mind.
-Consider this as another one tool that could help you against the fight with phishing emails.deMailer is not going to flag any of your emails as malicious nor providing you with results such as: likelyhood or probalities.
+First and most importantly, deMailer isn't a replacement of any other email analysis & reporting tool that you currently have in your disposal and was never created with that in mind.
+Consider this as another one tool that could help you against the fight with phishing emails.
 It will extract attachments but no further actions will be taken.
 That means, users have to use different tools to investigate and analyze the extracted attachments.
 To assess objectively the output of the tool as well as dinstinguise the expected from the unexpected, analysts must have a basic understanding of email headers.

 ## Setup environment